 Sin caused the creation to fall from its perfect state (vv.
 18-21).
 As Christians we can see the world physically decaying and spiritually degenerating with this sin.
 However, we do not need to be pessimistic, because we have a blessed hope.
 Brighter days indeed lie ahead for the …

-Psalms 43:1 – 43:5 (commentary)
+David Prayed For Vindication From His Enemies - Psalms 43:1 – 43:5 (commentary)

 As a Christian what we need to do is to stop looking at the past and start looking to the future.
 The answer to depression is hope.
 As stated before, “hope” is not just a “hope so.”
-As a child we may have hoped that we would get a new toy but there was no assu …
+As a child, we may have hoped that we would get a new toy but there was no …

-Ingredients for growing a Christian - I Thessalonians 1:1 – 1:5 (commentary)
+Ingredients For Growing a Christian - I Thessalonians 1:1 – 1:5 (commentary)

 In Paul’s day letters usually started out with the person writing the letter using their own name first and then the name of the person or church to whom he was writing (v.
 1).
 Paul addresses his fellow Christians as brothers and prays that God will be kind to them and bless them …

-The Greatness of the New Priest - Hebrews 7:18 – 7:22 (commentary)
+The Greatness of The New Priest - Hebrews 7:18 – 7:22 (commentary)

 The Law had limitations.
 It was not intended to save people, but to point out sin and to point people toward Christ.
 Being ethical, working diligently to help others, and giving to charitable causes are all commendable, but none of these things can save us or make us right with G …